restarone/comfortable-mexican-sofa-docs/Docs:-Content-Tags.md

 ```
 Same as Date, but with option to set Time!

-You can change how datetime is rendered by passing `strftime` option like so:
+You can change how datetime is rendered by passing a non-blank `strftime` option like so:

 ```
 {{ cms:datetime example, strftime: "at %I:%M%p" }}
 ```
+Suppressing rendering with `render: false` is supported from 5f3b1d93235ef0153ddcca3797a05a9df0697e30 on.

 ### Checkbox